nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 Figure 5 illustrates the case where the vital records jurisdiction does not receive a timely Acknowledgement to the Death Record Submission.
 Submissions can be retried providing the restrictions on Message and Header ids described in section 5 are followed.

-It is recommended that retries follow an "exponential backoff" approach where the time between retries is increased for each retry of a given message.
+It is recommended that the API server and each client attempt a maximum of 3 retries, waiting 4 hrs after the first attempt, 8 hours after the 2nd attempt, and 12 hours after the third attempt.
+If no acnowledgement is received within 12 hours of the third attempt, communication through another channel (e.g., phone or e-mail) should be used to identify and resolve the problem.
 This approach prevents retries from overloading NVSS in the case of transient outages.

 <!-- ![Message exchange pattern for retrying an unacknowledged coding response](retry2.png){ width=25% } -->